jhohen217/demofetch/DiscordBot/commands/scraper/README.md

 ## Recent Changes

 - Refactored scraping functionality into a modular structure
+- Simplified command structure - only `start` is needed to begin scraping
 - Added validation to ensure reasonable scraping intervals (minimum 1 minute)
 - Improved error handling and logging
-- Added ability to configure scraping intervals via command parameters
 - Fixed issue with scraping happening too frequently